brutella/hc/README.md

 ## API Example

-Create a simple on/off switch which is accessible via IP and secured using the password *00102003*.
+Create a simple on/off switch which is accessible via IP and secured using the pin *00102003*.

 ```go
 package main